-- If a law or a court order requires your records be released. - If you, or your legal representative, consents. - If needed to get benefits for you or to get reimbursement for cost of treatment. - If it is needed for research or statistical purposes, with certain safeguards regarding identification. - If you die and your surviving spouse or other close relative needs the information to apply for and receive benefits. - If you tell your mental health professional that you are going to harm another person, he/she may have to notify the police and the person who you threaten to harm.
+- If a law or a court order requires your records be released. - If you, or your legal representative, consents. - If needed to get benefits for you, or to get reimbursement for cost of treatment. - If you need follow up care, or in order to provide care to you - If it is needed for research or statistical purposes, with certain safeguards regarding identification.

+- If you die and your surviving spouse or other close relative needs the information to apply for and receive benefits. - If you tell your mental health professional that you are going to harm another person, he/she may have to notify the police and the person who you threaten to harm.